Lennart Poettering: Controversies

 Poettering is known for having controversial technical and architectural positions regarding the Linux ecosystem.

 His style has brought accusations that he is working against long-standing Unix philosophy, which he addressed in his blog post The Biggest Myths.
 For instance, Poettering has advocated speeding up Linux development at the expense of breaking compatibility with POSIX and other Unix-like operating systems such as the BSDs.
 He took this position because of his experience in writing some other low-level components in the desktop stack.
 He invites other developers to do the same.
 Poettering recommends also reading The Linux Programming Interface but ignoring the POSIX-specific parts.

 In 2011 Poettering, one of the main developers of PulseAudio, praised the Windows and macOS audio stacks as "more advanced" and called Open Sound System "a simplistic 90's style audio stack" without relevance for a modern desktop.

 Also in 2011, when asked why the Linux desktop hadn't been widely adopted by mainstream users, he answered that: "Linux is still too fragmented...[and] needs to be streamlined...".
-In 2014 Poettering published an essay criticising how software in Linux distros is commonly packaged, updated, and deployed; and laid out proposals that he, Kay Sievers, Harald Hoyer, Daniel Mack, Tom Gundersen and David Herrmann, had for how the architecture should be changed.
+In 2014 Poettering published an essay criticising how software in Linux distros is commonly packaged, updated, and deployed; and laid out proposals for architecture changes, developed by himself, Kay Sievers, Harald Hoyer, Daniel Mack, Tom Gundersen, and David Herrmann.

 The controversy around systemd culminated in personal attacks and alleged death threats against Poettering.
 Poettering went on to put some blame on Linus Torvalds and other kernel developers for being bad role models for encouraging an abusive discussion culture on technical disagreements.